yoon-zh/yoonzh.com/posts/nmat.md

 Imagine we have $$f(x) = e^{-x}-x$$.
 And we wanna know when $$f(x)=0$$.
 You can try it by hand (spoiler alert: it's hard, you won't get a solution).

-A simple simple way to know is to simply print its graph.
+Or, a simple simple way to know is to simply print its graph.

 ![image](/images/posts/nmat-roots1.png)